 - Do the same with your left leg.

-Other examples of ballistic stretching include:
+Other examples of ballistic stretching include the following:

 - Arm Circles